latenitefilms/BRAWToolbox/README.md

 ## Incomplete Features

-The below features are not yet available in the latest beta, and will be added prior to release on the Mac App Store:
+The below features are not yet available in the latest beta, and will be added in a future release:

-- The **Relink Unlinked BRAW Clips within an EVENT** Toolbox feature is not yet enabled
+- **Relink Unlinked BRAW Clips within an EVENT** Toolbox
-- The **Convert BRAW clips to MOV's within an EVENT** Toolbox feature is not yet enabled
+- **Convert BRAW clips to MOV's within an EVENT** Toolbox
-- The **Convert MOV's to BRAW Clips within an EVENT** Toolbox feature is not yet enabled
+- **Convert MOV's to BRAW Clips within an EVENT** Toolbox

 ---